ovh/docs/pages/labs/data-platform/manage-users/guide.en-gb.md

 ---
-title: 'Manage users and groups'
+title: Manage users and groups
-excerpt: 'Learn how to manage users and groups with the idM'
+excerpt: Learn how to manage users and groups with the idM
-section: 'Users and Security'
+section: Users and Security
 order: 2
 ---